jtonglet/jtonglet.github.io/_blog/2026-09-10-misleading-chart-acl.md

   <img width="50%" src="/images/misleading_chart_acl/inconsistent_tick_corrected.png" alt="The corrected chart." />
 </p>

-### Dude, don't be so dramatic and just start the axis at 0
+### Don't be so dramatic and just start the axis at 0

 Let's stay with our chihuahuas and muffins for a little longer.
 The following chart shows the accuracy of all three models on the classification task.
 The main purpose of a bar chart like this one is to compare the models based on the height of their bars.
 So, model A's accuracy is three times better than model B. Right?
 No, wait.
 Based on the y-axis ticks, the accuracy of model A is 80, and that of model B is 40.
 That's twice as good, not three times.

 So what happened here?
 The little culprit lies in the bottom-left corner.
 The y-axis starts at 20.
 This is called a truncation.
-Implicitly, the human mind assumes that the bars start from 0, but a quarter of the bars is actually hidden.
+Implicitly, the human mind assumes that the bars start at 0, but a quarter of the bars are actually hidden.
 Again, we got deceived by analyzing the visual signal, here, the height of the bar.

 <p align="center">
   <img width="50%" src="/images/misleading_chart_acl/truncated.png" alt="A chart with a truncated y-axis." />
 </p>

 The fix is quite simple: start the y-axis at 0.
-But you will maybe argue that doing so makes the bars too long and the gaps in accuracy harder to see.
-If that bothers you, I have two suggestions: (1) use another metric, (2) report the accuracies in a table instead of using a chart.
-Using a truncated bar chart is the least recommended option, because even if you specify the accuracy scores on the top of the bars, there will always be readers who will remember that the blue bar was three times bigger than the orange one, and as time passes, this will transform into remembering that model A was three times better than model B.
+But you might argue that doing so makes the bars too long and the gaps in accuracy harder to see.
+If that bothers you, I have two suggestions: (1) use another metric, (2) report the accuracy in a table instead of using a chart.
+Using a truncated bar chart is the least recommended option, because even if you specify the accuracy scores on top of the bars, there will always be readers who will remember that the blue bar was three times bigger than the orange one, and as time passes, this will transform into remembering that model A was three times better than model B.

 <p align="center">